 Her research interests focus on how the co-production of knowledge and science communication can be used to better inform decision-making in the context of climate resilience and sustainability challenges.
 As part of her work for PCAN she leads the Adaptation platform and manages the network of PCAN Analysts, Associates and Fellows.
 She also leads research on resilience to heat risk, narratives of climate action, and climate emergency declarations.

-She Chairs the Royal Geographical Society Climate Change Research Group, sits on the Royal Meteorological Society Climate Science Communication group, London Heat Risk Group and the UCL Policy Commission on Communicating Climate Science.
-She is a reviewer for the 3rd UK Climate Change Risk Assessment (CCRA3) methodology and sits on the Editorial Board of Environmental Communication.
+Candice chairs the Royal Geographical Society Climate Change Research Group, is a member of the Royal Meteorological Society Science Engagement group, sits on the London Heat Risk Group and is a core member of the GRI Heat Resilience Knowledge Hub.
+She contributed to the chapter on Industry and Business for the 3rd UK Climate Change Risk Assessment (CCRA3) and sits on the Editorial Board of the journal Environmental Communication.

 Candice has an interdisciplinary background in climate policy and pro-environmental behaviour with degrees in meteorology (BSc), climate change (MSc) and a PhD in climate change and pro-environmental behaviour.

-- Improving resilience to climate and weather shocks
+- Improving resilience to heat risk and the role of narratives

 - Communications, co-production, pro-environmental behaviour and the science-policy interface

-- Local and national public engagement on climate and sustainability
+- Local and national public engagement and action on climate change

 - Assessment and evaluation of climate policy in the UK